 Creating a no mow lawn with the new seed mixes is similar to building a seeded grass type lawn.
-The idea is appealing for its low maintenance but also supplies sustainable turf plants which require fewer resources than traditional turf grasses.
-Try the new no mow lawn ideas in your garden for care free beauty.

 As with any turf project, it is necessary to prepare the site correctly prior to planting.
 Once you have the area prepared, you need to choose the variety of no mow fescue that is appropriate for your needs.

 - Creeping red fescue is slow to fill in but has seedlings of excellent vigor.